PJ Harvey

 Speaking of which, I've always thought it a shame that CRASS didn't record that single.
 I just love the idea of a b-side entitled "Well?
 Do They?"

 And OH!
 The overdrama.
-If you thought girls got over that self-important angst stage once they made it to college and started drinking beer, then you haven't met Polly Harvey.
-Every single song is SO overserious and SO brutally, painfully "important" that you just want to jam your prick in her mouth so she'll shut the fuck up for half a second.
+If you thought girls got over that self-important angst stage once they made it to college and started drinking beer, then you haven't met Polly Harvey '92.
+Every single song is SO overserious and SO brutally, painfully "important" that you just want to air-strangle her with your bare air-hands.
+The song "Hair" is almost playful, and I honest to God enjoy the heck out of the Breedersy "Oh My Lover" and slide-guitarified "Happy And Bleeding," but the rest wallow in complaints and insipid little half-riffs.

-The Spin Alternative Record Guide, however, gives it an 8 and says that, "Moaning, yowling, straining into a falsetto and then plunging toward an open-throated yell, Harvey uses the natural breadth of her voice to go beyond the singer's usual palette.
+The Spin Alternative Record Guide, however, gives it an 8 and says that, "Moaning, yowling, straining into a falsetto and then plunging toward an open-throated yell, Harvey uses the natural breadth of her voice to go beyond the singer's usual palette."

-Say, did I mention how hilariously ugly and annoying it is when Polly does all this stupid over-emotional crap with her voice?
+Say, did I mention how ugly and annoying it is when Polly does all this stupid over-emotional crap with her voice?

 Reader Comments